Loading…

 Charter School Consultant, Circle Education

-Chamomile Nusz is a co-owner of Circle Education LLC, a consulting service working to support innovative education.
-She works with the Wisconsin Resource Center for Charter Schools (WRCCS) supporting the development of high-performing charter schools throughout the state of Wisconsin...
+Chamomile Nusz is the owner of Circle Education LLC, a consulting service working to support innovative education.
+She works with the Wisconsin Resource Center for Charter Schools (WRCCS), supporting the development of high-performing charter schools throughout the state of Wisconsin...
 Read More →

 Tuesday June 16, 2026 10:45am - 12:00pm CDT